Connecticut Online Poker Law

 When Will I be able to Play Online Poker in Connecticut?

-Connecticut officials have shown they can move fast, as they did legalizing electric keno in 2013, so look for some form of online poker to come to this tiny state sometime in 2014 or 2015.
+Connecticut officials have shown they can move fast, as they did legalizing electric keno in 2013.
 The Foxwoods play-money site will give people a good glimpse at how online gambling will soon look in the state.
+However, no companies have launched an online poker site in the state as of December 2021

 How many People Would Play Online Poker in Connecticut?